avishreekh/avishreekh.github.io/_pages/about.md

 ---
 Welcome!
 I am Avishree Khare, a final-year Computer Science undergraduate at BITS Pilani, K. K. Birla Goa campus.
 I am interested in Deep learning and its applications in Computer Vision.
 I have also recently started exploring Reinforcement Learning, specifically in the contexts of Malware detection and Cognitive Neuroscience.

-I have been a summer intern at [Tessellate Imaging](https://www.tessellateimaging.com/) where I contributed to the [Monk](https://github.com/Tessellate-Imaging/monk_v1/tree/master/monk) library.
-Last summer, I interned at [CSIR-IGIB](https://www.igib.res.in/), where I worked on Detection of Intracranial Hemorrhage from brain CT scans.
+I am currently an SWE Intern at Apple India.
+I have been a summer intern at [Tessellate Imaging](https://www.tessellateimaging.com/) where I contributed to the [Monk](https://github.com/Tessellate-Imaging/monk_v1/tree/master/monk) library and at [CSIR-IGIB](https://www.igib.res.in/), where I worked on Detection of Intracranial Hemorrhage from brain CT scans.

 I enjoy reading and hence have a [little section](/books/) dedicated to my personal favourites (suggestions are always welcome :smile:).
 I also enjoy writing articles on subjects that interest me ([another little section](/blog/) dedicated to that).